mk-fg/python-onedrive/doc/api.md

     * comments(obj\_id)

-        Get a list of comments (message + metadata) for an object.
+        Get SkyDrive object, representing a list of comments for an object.

     * comment\_add(obj\_id, message)